|Handknitted socks a co-worker made for Secret Santa.

 I like Paula’s answer (must have cheese!), but since pizza is one of those incredibly flexible dishes, it can also lack cheese.
 I mean, I still remember how upset I was when Mexican pizza became a thing (blasphemy!!!) but they do taste good so I gave up caring.

 4) What’s your favorite book and why?

 For the longest time my favorite was “Illusions” by Richard Bach.
 I’ve outgrown it now, but I still have two copies.
 Favorite book does not equal most used, however.
 In that category I could put my ephemeris because of my astrology interest and Louise Hay’s “You Can Heal Your Life” because of the affirmations for everything that ails a body.
 If I have to bring just one book to a deserted island, it’ll be an illustrated, unabridged encyclopedia.

 5) Do aliens exist or are we floating around in space all alone?

 Both.
 Maybe we’re the Mt.
 Everest of the universe and only the most daring make it for a visit.
 That’s why it looks empty in this neighborhood.

 6) Do you still have the teddy you slept with as a child?

 I never had a teddy bear.
 Don’t actually like them.
 Anything with eyes tended to bother me as a kid and still does.
 The only stuffed animal I remember having was a yellowish snake I named Oscar.
 I don’t have Oscar any more (moving countries tends to leave stuff behind) but I actually still kind of miss him.
 I didn’t sleep with the snake or any other stuffed toys at all.
-I had a calico cat who would fall asleep under my chin and move after I’d fallen asleep.
+I had a (real) calico cat who would fall asleep under my chin and move to the foot of the bed after I’d fallen asleep.

 7) Brussel sprouts?
 Yes or no?